pgcentralfoundation/pgrx/articles/forging-sql-from-rust.md

 ## Mapping Rust types to SQL

-We can build a `TypeId` mapping of every type `pgx` itself has builtin support.
+We can build a `TypeId` mapping of every type `pgrx` itself has builtin support.
 For example, we could do:

 ```rust
 let mut mapping = HashMap::new();